habakukc22/e-commerce/README.md

 ## About this app

-This project is a e-commerce in which the user can find a wide variety of properties in the United Arab Emirates, see which of them are for renting and which of them are for sale, make a filtered search by the caracteristics of the property.
+This project is an e-commerce in which the user can find a wide variety of properties in the United Arab Emirates, see which of them are for renting and which of them are for sale, make a filtered search by the caracteristics of the property.

 ## Live demo at https://e-commerce-habakukc22.vercel.app/